UMaine subscribes to several databases where you can find information about businesses.

 A powerful tool for understanding and comparing stocks is the use of financial ratios.
 Many of the websites and databases will provide financial ratios on companies.

 Financial ratios are very useful, but they can be confusing at first.
-This link from the Small Business Administration, is a good introduction.
+The Small Business Administration has an introduction to Financial Ratios.

 When researching any company, the first question you need to answer is: Is the company public, or private?